 Are you interested in historical public health data, early pharmacopoeias, or what is was like to be a nurse in the 1930s?
-We have answers to all that and more in Special Collections.
-The Special Collections Department at the Library of the Health Sciences contains a variety of materials documenting Chicago's rich history as a center for the education and practice of the medical arts.
-You can find out more by visiting the LHS Special Collections LibGuide.
+We have answers to all that and more in Special Collections and University Archives.
+The Special Collections and University Archives department at the Library of the Health Sciences-Chicago contains a variety of materials documenting Chicago's rich history as a center for the education and practice of the medical arts.
+You can find out more by visiting the Special Collections and University Archives research at Library of the Health Sciences-Chicago LibGuide.
 I am happy to answer any questions!

 I am also the Project Archivist for the CME Group Collections.
 The CME Group Collections contain the records of many of Chicago's commodity exchanges, notably the Chicago Board of Trade (CBOT).
 The Board of Trade was founded on April 3, 1848 by 82 Chicago merchants and business leaders in a flour store attic, and continues today as the world’s oldest commodities exchange.
 Along with other exchanges, CBOT helped spur Chicago's growth into the metropolis of today.
 The commodity exchanges still have significant influence on today's markets.